HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

       ansible_password: "cisco123!"
 ```

-You could add the contents of Vagrant's inventory file to this one if you want to control all VMs directly with Ansible instead of always executing `vagrant provision`.

 Test whether this works by executing the following command:

 ```console
 ansible -i inventory.yml -m ios_facts -a "gather_subset=all" all
 ```

-You should get a lot of output with an overview of the router's configuration.
-Windows users can't do this from their physical system and should log in to one of their Vagrant VMs that should have Ansible installed, and go to the directory that contains the inventory file (somewhere under `/vagrant`).
+You should get a lot of output with an overview of the router's configuration in JSON format.

-The `ansible` command can run so-called Ansible modules, the basic building blocks of playbooks, directly from the command-line.
-The `ios_facts` module will gather information about the Cisco device under control and print it out in JSON format.

 ### Writing the playbook